 The accrual method of accounting also requires that expenses and losses be reported on the income statement when they occur even if payment will take place 30 days later.

-The accrual method of accounting, which is also known as the accrual basis of accounting, is required for large companies.
+The accrual method of accounting, which is also known as the accrual basis of accounting, is required for large corporations.
 (The cash method of accounting may be used by individuals and some small companies.)
-The accrual method and the associated adjusting entries will result in a more complete and accurate reporting of a company's assets, liabilities, equity, and earnings during each accounting period.
+The accrual method and the associated adjusting entries will result in a more complete and accurate reporting of a company's assets, liabilities, equity, and a more accurate reporting of its revenues, expenses, and earnings during each accounting period.